 Samantha also co-advises research activities at RiskEcon® Lab for Decision Metrics, established in 2011 at Courant Institute of Mathematical Sciences NYU, focusing primarily on research and development (R&D) relating to remote and compressed sensing, anomaly detection, forensic analytics and statistical process control.
 She is also a Visiting Scholar at Courant Institute.

-Since 2019, Samantha has served as Vice-Chair of the American Bar Association Science and Technology (SciTech) Insurance Technology and Risk Committee.
-In 2020, she was appointed as a technical advisor to the newly formed Uniform Law Commission Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.
+Samantha has served on the American Bar Association SciTech Section as (i) Vice-Chair of the Insurance Technology and Risk Committee since 2019, (ii) Vice-Chair of the Big Data Committee since 2022, and (iii) Vice-Chair of the Internet-of-Things Committee since 2022.
+In 2020, she was appointed as a technical advisor to the Uniform Law Commission Committee for Public Health Emergency Authorities, which studies the need for and feasibility of one or more uniform state laws addressing the authority of state governments to respond to epidemics, pandemics and other public health emergencies.

 Ms. Kappagoda further pursues broader research interests by serving as a senior editorial advisory board member of The Journal of Risk Finance (JRF), an Emerald Publications journal which provides a rigorous forum for the publication, both by academics and practitioners, of theoretical and empirical research related to the financing of risk, with a long-standing focus on issues of market convergence.
 She was the founding Managing Editor of JRF in 1999, initially published by Euromoney Institutional Investor, until its successful sale to its current publisher.
 She previously served as Special Editor for Risk Management, for The Journal of Alternative Investments, also an Institutional Investor journal.